2sync

 While Todoist doesn’t allow deep customization of the interface, many users appreciate that it just works out of the box.

-In Notion, a “task” can be as simple as a checkbox on a page or as structured as a row in a tasks database with numerous properties (due date, assignee, status, tags, etc.).
+In Notion, a "task" can be as simple as a checkbox on a page or as structured as a row in a tasks database with numerous properties (due date, assignee, status, tags, etc.).
+You can freely add subtasks by creating a list or a sub-page inside a task item, and you can customize what information each task contains.

 Notion also supports task dependencies.
-For example, in a Project Tasks database, you can have a “Depends on” relation linking one task to another.
-This allows you to indicate which tasks must be completed before others can start.
+In a Project Tasks database, you can have a "Depends on" relation linking one task to another, indicating which tasks must be completed before others can start.
+These dependency relationships are valuable for project planning and can be visualized in timeline views.

-👉 Learn more: How to Create Sub-tasks in Notion (3 Easy Steps)
+Learn more: How to create sub-tasks in Notion (3 easy steps)

 Todoist also supports subtasks, but maintains a more streamlined approach focused on clarity and simplicity.